Professor Katherine Newey

 Chair in Theatre History

 I am an historian of nineteenth century British literature and culture, specialising in teaching and research in theatre history and women's writing.
-I have published on Frankenstein, Jane Austen, Victorian women playwrights, Fanny Kemble, Australian theatre, Victorian theatre and popular culture, and John Ruskin.
-I'm currently leading an AHRC-funded project on Victorian Pantomime: ‘A Cultural History of English Pantomime, 1837 – 1901.’
+I have published on Frankenstein, Jane Austen, Victorian women playwrights, Fanny Kemble, Australian theatre, Victorian theatre and popular culture, John Ruskin, and Victorian pantomime and dance.
+I'm currently working with Professor Jim Davis on the AHRC-funded project ‘Theatre and Visual Culture in the Long Nineteenth-Century’

 I have taught specialist courses in Women's Writing, Gender Studies, Melodrama, Women and Theatre, Theatre History and Historiography, and VIctorian Studies.
 I have also taught courses in Radical Theatre, Performance Analysis, and DIrecting.
-I contribute to a range of team-taught courses at FIrst and Second Year level.
+I contribute to a range of team-taught courses at FIrst and Second Year level, particularly in studio-based modules such as Staging the Text.

 I welcome enquiries for research supervision in: